hmlendea/gfn-electron/README.md

 # About

-Unofficial client for Nvidia's GeForce NOW game streaming service, providing a native Linux desktop experince and some additional features such as Discord rich presence.
+Unofficial client for Nvidia's GeForce NOW game streaming service, providing a native Linux desktop experience and some additional features such as Discord rich presence.

 ## Disclaimer

-This project and its contributors are not affiliated with Nvidia, nor it's GeForce NOW product.
+This project and its contributors are not affiliated with Nvidia, nor its GeForce NOW product.
 This repository does not contain any Nvidia / GeForce NOW software.
 It is simply an Electron wrapper that loads the official GFN web application page, just as it would in a regular web browser.

 # Installation